-Recruitment of Ex-offenders
+Recruitment of ex-offenders

-- 1. Childhood First complies fully with the DBS Code of Practice and undertakes to treat all applicants fairly.
-We undertake not to discriminate unfairly against any subject of a Disclosure on the basis of conviction or other information revealed. - 2.
-We are committed to the fair treatment of our staff, potential staff or users of our services. - 3.
+- As an organisation using the Disclosure and Barring Service (DBS) Disclosure service to assess applicants' suitability for working with vulnerable children, Childhood First complies fully with the DBS Code of Practice and undertakes to treat all applicants fairly.
+We undertake not to discriminate unfairly against any subject of a Disclosure on the basis of conviction or other information revealed. - We are committed to the fair treatment of our staff, potential staff or users of our services, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background. - 3.
+This written policy on the recruitment of ex-offenders is made available to all Disclosure applicants at the outset of the recruitment process. - 4.
 We actively promote equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
-We select all candidates for interview based on their skills, qualifications and experience. - 4.
+We select all candidates for interview based on their skills, qualifications and experience. - 5.
 Because of the nature of our work Enhanced Disclosure is required for most positions.
-All application forms and recruitment briefs will contain a statement that a Disclosure will be requested in the event of an individual being offered the position. - 5.
+For ancillary posts at residential children's homes Standard Disclosure is required.
+All application forms and recruitment briefs will contain a statement that a Disclosure will be requested in the event of an individual being offered the position. - 6.
 Where a Disclosure is to form part of the recruitment process, all applicants called for interview will be asked to provide details of their criminal record.
-We request that this information is sent under separate, confidential cover, to a designated person within the Charity, and we guarantee that this information is only seen by those who need to see it as part of the recruitment process. - 6.
-We will only request information about 'spent' convictions from applicants for posts covered by the Rehabilitation of Offenders Act (Exemptions Order 1975). - 7.
+We request that this information is sent under separate, confidential cover, to a designated person within the Foundation, and we guarantee that this information is only seen by those who need to see it as part of the recruitment process. - 7.
+We will only request information about 'spent' convictions from applicants for posts covered by the Rehabilitation of Offenders Act (Exemptions Order 1975). - 8.
 We ensure that everyone who is involved in the selection process has been suitably trained to identify and assess the relevance and circumstances of offences.
-We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974. - 8.
+We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974. - 9.
 At interview, or in a separate discussion, we ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.
-Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment. - 9.
-We make every subject of a DBS Disclosure aware of the existence of the DBS Code of Practice and make a copy available on request. - 10.
+Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment.

+- 10. We make every subject of a DBS Disclosure aware of the existence of the DBS Code of Practice and make a copy available on request. - 11.
 We undertake to discuss any matter revealed in a Disclosure with the person seeking the position before withdrawing a conditional offer of employment.